bertt/gitlab-ci-training/README.md

 Question: Pipeline will fail, how to fix the build?

-Exrcise: Download artifact and inspect test report (xml file)
+Exercise: Download artifact and inspect test report (xml file)

 ### 3.7 Docker